serafinomb/react-scroll-direction/README.md

   `offsetThreshold`);

 ### Demo
-A demo can be found in `/example`.
+A demo can be found at `/example`.

 To run it locally, clone the repository and run the following commands:
 * `cd example`